Basis set generation and optimization in the NISQ era with Quiqbox.jl: Quiqbox performance

 \subsection{Electronic integrals}

-Instead of directly relying on an external Gaussian-type electronic integral library, we have written our own integral engine (also in Julia) as part of the core functions of Quiqbox, based on reference~\cite{petersson2009detailed}.
-Additionally, we have added specialized optimization methods to avoid repetitive integral computation from the resulting tensor elements and the orbital expressions with shared parameters.
-On top of that, the integral engine is fully compatible with all kinds of MCGTOs.
+Instead of directly relying on an external Gaussian-type electronic integral library, we wrote our own integral engine (also in Julia) as part of the core functions of Quiqbox, based on references~\cite{petersson2009detailed, fermann2020fundamentals}.
+Additionally, we have added specialized optimization methods to avoid repetitive integral computation resulting from the orbitals with shared parameters.
+On top of that, the integral engine is fully compatible with MCGTOs.
 By contrast, PySCF relies on the C-based electronic integral library Libcint~\cite{libcint2015}.

+We compared the basic electronic integral computations of the overlap matrix, the core Hamiltonian, and the electron--electron interaction between Quiqbox and Libcint.
+We used the hydrogen chains (with up to 18 hydrogen atoms) again to test how the computation accuracy and efficiency scale with respect to the growth of system size.
+Since Quiqbox does not have the feature of automatically optimizing the computation based on the symmetry of the molecule as PySCF, we manually turned off the option in PySCF.
+Again, due to the issue with PySCF's pre-stored basis sets mentioned in Appx.~\ref{app:bm-HF}, we performed the same replacement for Quiqbox's basis sets.

-We compared the electronic integral computations between Quiqbox and Libcint for the same basis sets and molecules used in the Hartree--Fock tests.
-Quiqbox and Libcint agreed on all the computation results within a difference of $5\!\times\!10^{-7}$ a.u.
-In respect of computation efficiency, as shown in FIG.~\ref{fig:Intc}, for smaller basis sets such as STO-3G~\cite{stewart1970small} and 6-31G~\cite{hehre1972self}, the minimal run time difference between Quiqbox's integral engine and Libcint is within the same magnitude in best cases.
-For the cc-pVDZ~\cite{dunning1989gaussian} basis set (with optimized general contraction), the differences increase significantly, particularly for electron-electron interaction integrals.
-One possible reason is that Quiqbox's integral engine does not take the spatial distribution of identical floating atomic orbitals (only $\bm{R}$ changes) into consideration to optimize the integral computation.
-For example, in an $\rm{H_8}$ chain, the integral computation of orbitals located at the 5th, 6th, 7th, and 8th hydrogen nuclei, should produce the same result as the integral computation of orbitals located at the 1st, 2nd, 3rd, 4th hydrogen nuclei after appropriate relabeling and reordering; thus they need not be recomputed.
-This type of issue can be avoided more easily by implementing more powerful integral computation reduction functions.
-Moreover, the author of Libcint has mentioned in their technical literature that they implemented hardware-level optimization such as CPU caching and addressing optimization in Libcint, as well as sparse matrix computation optimization on the software level~\cite{libcint2015}, both of which are currently lacking in Quiqbox's integral engine.
+Quiqbox and Libcint agreed on all the computation results within a difference of $10^{-13}$ a.u., as shown in FIG.~\ref{fig:bm_int_err}.
+In respect of computation efficiency, we can see from FIG.~\ref{fig:bm_int_t}, for smaller basis sets such as STO-3G and 6-31G, the minimal runtime difference between Quiqbox's integral engine and Libcint is within the same magnitude in best cases.
+For the cc-pVDZ basis set, the differences increase, particularly for electron--electron interaction integrals.
+The author of Libcint mentioned in their technical literature that they implemented optimization on the hardware level for processes such as CPU caching and addressing, as well as software-level optimization for sparse matrix computation to improve Libcint's overall performance~\cite{libcint2015}, both of which are currently lacking in Quiqbox's integral engine.
+We believe that by implementing this optimization in the future, we can shorten the efficiency gap between Quiqbox's integral engine and Libcint.